 Why getting insurance for a retail store online has never been easier

-The insurance industry connects individuals and businesses alike with peace of mind.
+The insurance industry connects individuals and businesses alike with the peace of mind.
 Similar to traditional retailing, the insurance industry works to deliver products and services that meet the specific needs of consumers.
-Insurance products range from foundational – such as commercial general liability – to speciality – such as product recall – and everywhere in between.
+Insurance products range from foundational – such as commercial general liability – to specialty – such as product recall – and everywhere in between.

-Ensuring the right product is available in the right location at the right time and for the right price can help to simplify the decision making process.
+Ensuring the right product is available in the right location at the right time and for the right price can help to simplify the decision-making process.
 Every decision consumers make, whether it is to click, research, drive to a store, arrange for overnight or drone delivery is informed by value.
 The value proposition you offer your consumers is constantly evolving.
-New technologies, consumer trends and tastes and a myriad of other factors are contributing to rapid and constant change in the retail sector.
+New technologies, consumer trends and tastes and a myriad of other factors are contributing to the rapid and constant change in the retail sector.

 If you write cheques as part of your business to pay suppliers, sub-contractors or employees, for example, you should consider having Depositors Forgery coverage as part of your Retail Insurance package.
 This type of coverage protects you in case financial instruments in your name such as cheques or promissory notes are forged or altered.

 The sad reality is that employee theft is common in retail.
 Unfortunately, theft is not the only type of employee dishonesty retailers have to insure against.
 Credit card fraud, computer fraud and funds transfer fraud are just a few more ways an employee’s dishonesty can cost you money and land your business in hot water.
 Click on the link for more details.